Loading ...

 Transparency and Communication

-It is as crucial as ever to communicate with the returning staff in order to support them.
-Simply letting them figure things out on their own will inevitably lead to a drop in productivity and frustration on both sides.
-As an employer, it’s your duty to re-integrate your staff into the business.
-And such is done through establishing smooth and two-sided communication.
+Communicating with the returning staff to support them is more crucial than ever.
+Simply allowing them to figure things out on their own will inevitably result in decreased productivity and frustration on both sides.
+As an employer, it’s your duty to reintegrate your staff into the business.
+This is achieved by establishing smooth, two-way communication.

 Establish an Open Dialogue

-While some of your staff may have appreciated the downtime during the furlough, others will be keen to get back to their jobs.
-Every employee will feel differently about coming back to work.
-Recognising this means that everyone can be re-engaged not just with their role, but with the wider team.
-However, due to peer pressure, it’s likely some will alter their answer to the one they perceive as preferred if asked directly.
-That would be unhelpful to everyone as you’d tailor an approach that’s not suitable to them and they would in turn potentially build up resentment.
-Which in the long run is likely to affect their overall performance.
+While some staff may have appreciated the downtime during the furlough, others will be eager to return to their jobs.
+Each employee will feel differently about coming back to work.
+Recognising this allows everyone to re-engage not only with their role but also with the wider team.
+However, due to peer pressure, it’s likely that some will alter their response to what they perceive as the preferred answer if asked directly.
+This could be unhelpful for everyone, as tailoring an approach that is unsuitable for them might lead to resentment.
+In the long run, this is likely to affect their overall performance.

-A good idea is to send out an internal survey before and after employees return to work rather than calling them on the spot.
-This would give you visibility of where individual people across your organisation stand.
-It will also help you to identify and resolve any concerns they may have.
-Additionally, upon the first month of the furloughed staff returning, you can establish weekly (or bi-weekly) 1-on-1 catch-ups.
-During these, the staff can share their thoughts and experiences of coming back to work privately.
-Depending on your relationship, this may bring great results in the form of honest replies.
-However, if your employees don’t trust you, they are again likely to give you the answers they think you would like to hear.
+A good idea is to send out an internal survey before and after employees return to work instead of calling them on the spot.
+This would provide insight into where individual employees across your organisation stand.
+It will also help you identify and resolve any concerns they may have.
+Additionally, following the first month of the furloughed staff returning, you can establish weekly (or bi-weekly) one-on-one catch-ups.
+During these meetings, staff can privately share their thoughts and experiences about returning to work.
+Depending on your relationship, this approach may yield great results in the form of honest replies.
+However, if your employees don’t trust you, they are likely to provide the answers they think you want to hear.

 Keep Your Staff Updated

-If there have been any changes since staff have been furloughed, it’s important to catch them up on that.
-Think about setting up a ‘go-to’ area within your employee intranet, where people can read the latest information (this will also save them from trawling through hundreds of emails and potentially missing important notices).
-For example, shared document storage could be a great way to give everyone access to the log of changes that occurred in their absence.
-It can then continue being a platform to document future updates.
+If there have been any changes since staff were furloughed, it’s important to inform them.
+Consider establishing a ‘go-to’ area within your employee intranet where they can access the latest information (this will also save them from trawling through hundreds of emails and potentially missing important notices).
+For example, shared document storage could be an excellent way to provide everyone access to the log of changes that occurred during their absence.
+This platform can continue to document future updates.

 Additionally, learn to utilise digital tools for meetings and conferences.
-This will help to keep communication strong within your company.
+This will help keep communication strong within your company.
 It is especially important if you plan to adopt the hybrid office model (which we highly recommend).
-In that case, you will need to figure out a way of keeping seamless communication going between the staff on-site and those working remotely.
-Post-furlough, many of your workers are likely to feel estranged from their colleagues, especially the ones who continued to work throughout the lockdown.
-This is why this is a critical time to bring returning employees up to speed, creating as many open communication channels as possible.
-Otherwise, you won’t be able to reach pre-pandemic team alignment and your performance will suffer.
+In that case, you will need to find a way to maintain seamless communication between the staff on-site and those working remotely.
+Post-furlough, many of your workers are likely to feel estranged from their colleagues, especially those who continued to work throughout the lockdown.
+This is why it is a critical time to bring returning employees up to speed by creating as many open communication channels as possible.
+Otherwise, you won’t be able to achieve pre-pandemic team alignment, and your performance will suffer.

 Back-to-Work Onboarding

 You may not acknowledge the grandiosity of the changes your business underwent during the lockdown.
-It’s because you were there and to you it was gradual.
-However, a returning employee with no such visibility is likely to be thrown off by how much has everything changed.
+It’s because you were there, and to you, it felt gradual.
+However, a returning employee with no such visibility is likely to be thrown off by how much everything has changed.
 Ultimately, the company they’ve known and the company they’re returning to are two different entities.
-This means you will be required to onboard them once again.
+This means you will need to onboard them once again.

 Clarify Workplace Changes

-Aside from changes that are individual to every business, there are a couple that every company needs to implement in order to return to its premises.
-Government guidelines state that businesses must provide a Covid-secure workplace for employees.
-Rules vary between industries but generally speaking, include the following:
+In addition to changes unique to each business, several adjustments must be implemented by every company to facilitate a return to its premises.
+Government guidelines mandate that businesses provide a Covid-secure workplace for employees.
+While rules vary between industries, they generally include the following:

 • Ensure social distancing is maintained to limit contact between staff, clients and customers;

-• Use clear signage to reinforce messaging around social distancing and personal hygiene, placing in areas where staff can easily see them (such as doorways);
+• Use clear signage to reinforce messaging around social distancing and personal hygiene, placing it in areas where staff can easily see it (such as doorways);

 • Increase cleaning of busy areas, of any goods delivered to the workplace, and vehicles shared between employees;